-As we work our way through this pandemic, we have reached Stage 4.5 in Indiana Gov. Eric Holcomb’s Back on Track Indiana plan, beginning July 4.
-The change replaces the previously anticipated step of moving to Stage 5 of the plan as the Governor announced a two-week pause through July 17 before moving forward.
+As we work our way through this pandemic, we have reached Stage 4.5 in Indiana Gov. Eric Holcomb’s Back on Track Indiana plan.
+The change replaces the previously anticipated step of moving to Stage 5 of the plan as the Governor announced a pause at least through Aug.
+27 before moving forward.

 Some of the highlights include allowing these as long as social distancing guidelines are followed, which means people still need to be six feet apart and masks are recommended: